Harrow Council is committed to supporting and working in partnership with local charities, voluntary and community organisations.

 These organisations play a vital role in helping to deliver a wide range of services to Harrow residents.

-Like many local authorities across the country, Harrow continues to face significant year-on-year budget constraints, which means that the ability to continue to provide an adequate source of core funding to our voluntary and community services is becoming increasingly challenging.
+Like many local authorities across the country, Harrow continues to face significant year-on-year budget constraints.
+This is making it increasingly challenging to provide core funding to our voluntary and community services.

 As a result, organisations are already thinking about how they can diversify their funding channels in order to remain financially secure and sustainable.

 Harrow Council is determined to support the local Voluntary and Community Sector (VCS), and last year held an information event on crowd funding: an innovative way to raise awareness, money and support for your organisation.